woman wearing safety glasses and a hard hat at an industrial site

 Career Pathways

 With experience and additional training, welders can move into more senior positions.
-These include supervisory roles such as welding inspector, foreman or supervisor.
+These include supervisory roles such as welding inspector, foreperson or supervisor.
 They may also transfer their skills to related trades like boilermaking.

 Occupational Interests